1987 World Snooker Championship

 The 1987 World Snooker Championship (also referred to as the 1987 Embassy World Snooker Championship for the purpose of sponsorship) was a professional snooker tournament that took place between 18 April and 4 May 1987 at the Crucible Theatre in Sheffield, England.
 It was the sixth and final ranking event of the 1986–87 snooker season.
 The championship was the 1987 edition of the World Snooker Championship, first held in 1927, and had 32 participants.
 The highest ranked 16 players were awarded a place in the first round draw, whilst a pre-tournament qualification event for 104 professionals was held between 26 March and 4 April at the Preston Guild Hall for the remaining places.
 The tournament was sponsored by cigarette manufacturer Embassy and had a prize fund of £400,000 with the winner receiving £80,000.

 Since his 1986 victory, Joe Johnson had experienced a disappointing season leading up to the 1987 Championship, and bookmakers considered it unlikely that he would retain the title.
 Johnson did reach the final, a rematch of the previous year's final against Steve Davis.
 Davis won his fourth championship by defeating Johnson 18 to 14.
-A total of 18 century breaks were made during the tournament, the highest of which was 127 made by Davis in first frame of the final.
+A total of 18 century breaks were made during the tournament, the highest of which was 127 made by Davis in the first frame of the final.
 Stephen Hendry, aged 18, became the youngest player to win a match in the tournament's history since it moved to the Crucible in 1977, whilst it was the last time that six-times champion Ray Reardon appeared.